 B2B event managers know that in many cases, the online event registration is more than a simple ‘RSVP’.
 Due to different target groups and complex schedules with multiple sub-sessions, the event registration process sometimes looks more like a mastermind SUDOKU puzzle.
 Well, here is how you can crack that puzzle and set up a flawless event registration in just a few easy steps.

-Before you start creating a online event registration form in your favorite event software tool, return to the drawing board and determine the framework of your registration process, by answering the following questions:
+Before you start creating an online event registration form in your favourite event software tool, return to the drawing board and determine the framework of your registration process, by answering the following questions:

 1. Who can register?

 In the event that you invite a closed group, personalised registration is the safest way: only invitees with a personal link or code can register.
 If your event is open to anybody, open registration is your way to go.
 For example when you publish your event on social media: anyone can fill in the registration page to sign in.
 A great solution to generate new leads!